maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 The empirical section of this paper finds a statistically significant positive correlation between the fiscal expenditure-to-GDP ratio and total factor productivity growth.
 This result appears contrary to the theoretical expectation, but upon analysis it can be confirmed that: productive fiscal expenditures (education, healthcare, science and technology, infrastructure) have a positive effect on productivity; while the ineffective intervention criticized in this paper (life-support for zombie firms, blocking clearing) is not within the coverage of this indicator.
 Therefore, **the policy recommendation of this paper is not to cut fiscal expenditure across the board, but to adjust its structure: reduce ineffective intervention, increase livelihood-oriented and productive spending.** The empirical result not only fails to overturn this recommendation but provides data support for it.

+This conclusion is consistent with the research direction of Wu Yanbing (2025), Yu Yongze et al. (2020), and Xue Gang and Fu Mengyuan (2022), further supporting the policy propositions of "investing in people" and "optimizing the structure of fiscal expenditure."
+The independent verification in this paper shows that even with limited sample size and rough proxy variables, the data still point in the same direction: when the government spends on livelihood and productive investment, economic efficiency improves; when it spends on ineffective intervention, efficiency declines.

 The limitation of this paper is that the empirical sample is small, and the proxy variable cannot fully distinguish between productive expenditure and ineffective intervention.
 Future research can construct larger-scale provincial panel data and split fiscal expenditure into "livelihood-oriented expenditure" and "stability-maintenance subsidies" to conduct more rigorous tests of the theoretical propositions.

 But even without a rigorous econometric model, the question this paper raises is still worth deep consideration by policymakers: when interest rate adjustment has reached its structural boundaries, does continuing to "press buttons" still make sense?
 Protecting livelihoods and promoting the economy is the right direction, but it must be accompanied by a decisive halt to life-support for inefficient sectors.
 This is the real way out.